MIT Daedalus: Daedalus 87

-Daedalus 87 was the first of the two Daedalus airplanes constructed, and was flight tested extensively at NASA Dryden Flight Research Center in California.
+Daedalus 87 was the first of the two Daedalus airplanes constructed, and it was flight tested extensively at NASA Dryden Flight Research Center in California.
 During flight testing, Daedalus 87 was damaged in a crash caused by spiral divergence, with the rudder not able to supply enough control authority to recover from a disturbance-initiated right turn.
 The aircraft suffered damage to the right wing, fuselage, and propeller.
 Daedalus 87 was repaired and returned to service to act as a backup airplane to Daedalus 88.

-Daedalus 87 was on display in the lobby at the Museum of Science, Boston until 2009, and is now on display above the tram stop for Terminal B at Dulles Airport outside Washington, DC.
+Daedalus 87 was on display in the lobby at the Museum of Science, Boston, until 2009, and is now on display above the tram stop for Terminal B at Dulles Airport outside Washington, DC.

 Daedalus 88

 The final aircraft in the MIT Daedalus series, Daedalus 88, was used in the flight from Crete.

 Pieces of Daedalus 88 are now in storage at the Smithsonian's restoration facility.

 Both Daedalus aircraft were constructed with a framework of carbon fiber tubes.
 Airfoil shape for the wing and tail elements was maintained with a thin polystyrene foam leading edge, polystyrene ribs, and a Kevlar trailing edge.
 Wing skin was Mylar plastic of approximately 0.3 mil (8 μm) thickness.
 The bottom portion of the fuselage and majority of the pilot seat were made of Kevlar as well.
 Horizontal and vertical stabilizers were "all-moving" control surfaces.